 Smoking tobacco can create a laundry list of health problems that affect every region and system of the body.
 Researchers have discovered that smoking can cause everything from lung cancer to heart attacks to stroke to hearing loss.
 These risks only increase as the policyholder ages.

 Anyone who chooses to smoke habitually will be likely to have a decreased life span and present a bigger risk to the insurer.
-As a result, they will almost always charge smokers 200 to 300 percent higher premiums than a similar non-smoker.
+As a result, they'll almost always charge smokers 200 to 300 percent higher premiums than a similar non-smoker.

-The good news is that if you quit smoking and can prove that you avoided tobacco for at least two years, many insurers will give you premiums almost as low as if you had never smoked at all.
-Just be sure to stay on the wagon — policyholders may have their benefits revoked if they are discovered to have smoked recently prior to their death.
+But if you quit smoking for at least two years, many insurers offer premiums almost as low as if you had never smoked.
+Just be sure to stay on the wagon.
+Policyholders may have their benefits revoked if they're discovered to have smoked recently prior to their death.

 They say that looks could kill, but some insurers take that turn of phrase a bit too seriously.
 Depending on your body type, they may charge you more or less for your policy premiums.

 Obesity will be the most impactful factor insurers look at when evaluating your health.
-The official medical consensus is that high BMIs or body fat percentages can lead to a higher risk of conditions like heart disease, diabetes and even cancer.
+Experts agree that high BMIs or body fat percentages can lead to a higher risk of conditions like heart disease, diabetes and even cancer.

 Less common but still seen are insurers that use other physical factors as a way to adjust premium rates.
-Taller people can be said to have a greater risk of diabetes, while being shorter has been linked to increased risk of heart disease, stroke or Alzheimer’s according to various studies.
-Even if there is not a thing wrong with you, the body you were born with can influence how much you are charged.
+Taller people can be said to have a greater risk of diabetes.
+Shorter people have higher incidence of heart disease, stroke or Alzheimer’s according to various studies.
+Even if there is not a thing wrong with you, the body you were born with can influence how much you're charged.
 These differences will vary by the U.S. state you live in as well as by the insurer.

 Along with general body type, your current health status will be a major factor in how insurers perceive you as a risk.
 Chronic diseases like cancer, high blood pressure, heart murmur and diabetes will cause them to increase your rates.
-Insurers will also weigh in recent health problems such as hospital visits and prescriptions to decide if you have a higher incidence of acute problems that might indicate an underlying pattern of poor health.
+Insurers also consider recent health problems, hospital visits, and prescriptions.
+They do this decide if you have a higher incidence of acute problems that might indicate an underlying pattern of poor health.

-People who suffer from chronic conditions can often take steps to reduce their incidence of acute events or needed medical interventions and demonstrate this lower risk to insurers.
-Some insurers even offer no-exam policies that disregard health conditions entirely, but expect these to cost more across the board to make up the difference.
+People who suffer from chronic conditions can often take steps to reduce their incidence of medical interventions.
+This can demonstrate lower risk to insurers.
+Some insurers even offer no-exam policies that disregard health conditions entirely.
+But expect these to cost more across the board to make up the difference.

-Even if you have never been to the hospital once in your life, your mom or grandpa’s poor health can be enough for insurers to worry.
+Even if you've never been to the hospital, your mom or grandpa’s poor health can be enough for insurers to worry.
 Genetic predispositions to issues like heart disease, cancer or even alcoholism can affect your insurer’s evaluation of your likelihood for encountering health problems.
-Shopping around can help you find a carrier that weighs family medical history less than others, but expect familial medical problems to have some influence on your premiums.
+Shopping around can help you find a carrier that weighs family medical history less than others.
+But expect familial medical problems to have some influence on your premiums.

 People with stressful or risky jobs are more likely to see a rapid deterioration in health, especially later in life.
-Anyone who works as a construction worker, logger, fisherman or any of the other most dangerous jobs in America will find that they are charged higher rates.
-Other factors like having long-distance travel either as part of your commute or day-to-day work can increase the chances of you getting in a vehicle accident.
+Anyone working as construction workers, loggers, fishermen or any of the other most dangerous jobs in America will find that they're charged higher rates.
+Factors like long-distance travel as part of your commute or day-to-day work increases your chances getting into an accident.

 Insurers look at what you do during work as well as what you do after.
-If you are the type of person that likes to take to the golf course on weekends, then they likely have no qualms that could affect your insurance rates.
+If you like to golf on weekends, you're probably not going to be charged more for insurance coverage.

-However, if your tastes lean more towards mountain climbing, scuba diving, skydiving or competitive martial arts, you may see some eyebrows raised and a higher premium rate to go along with it.
-Providing certifications for safety and expertise can help, but if you race motorcycles in your spare time or something similar then do not be shocked if your insurer wants to peg you as a higher risk.
+However, if you prefer mountain climbing, scuba diving, skydiving or competitive martial arts, you may pay higher premiums.
+Providing certifications for safety and expertise can help.
+But if you race motorcycles in your spare time don't be shocked if your insurer charges you more.

 “Wait,” you think, “we aren’t talking about auto insurance here!”
-That may be true, but life insurance carriers can still scrutinize your driving record to make assumptions about your general risk aversion — or lack thereof.
-Someone with a near-spotless driving record or a few parking tickets will not be affected, but someone who has been caught speeding or blowing through red lights several times a year will send red flags to insurers that they might be more prone to put themselves in danger.
+That may be true.
+But insurers can still scrutinize your driving record to make assumptions about your general risk aversion — or lack thereof.
+Someone with a good driving record or a few parking tickets won't be affected.
+But someone with moving violations will send red flags to insurers that they might put themselves in danger.

 Keep a clean driving record for at least three years to see your insurance rates go down, both for life insurance and auto policies.

-Beyond your life choices and health status, the type of insurance provider you choose and the policy you hold with them can make a dramatic difference.
+Beyond life choices and health, the type of insurance provider you choose and the policy you hold with them can make a dramatic difference.
 One example is term life insurance versus permanent or whole life insurance.
-You can read about the differences in another one of our posts, but suffice it to say that term life is cheaper but expires, whereas permanent life insurance will have higher premiums but with equity-type investment benefits based on the policy’s cash value.
+You can read about the differences between term and whole life insurance another one of our posts.
+But suffice it to say that term life is cheaper but expires.
+Permanent life insurance, on the other hand, will have higher premiums.
+But it has equity-type investment benefits based on the policy’s cash value.

-Having another policy with the insurance carrier may lower your rates, so be sure to ask about bundling if you have an existing homeowners or auto insurance policy when making an inquiry.
+Having another policy with the insurance carrier may lower your rates.
+So be sure to ask about bundling if you have a homeowners or auto insurance policy.